aaronspring/cdo_lazy_vim/README.md

 Changelog
 ---------
-* v0.1: basic auto-complete function based on cdoCompletion.bash as of 2016/09/06
+* v0.1:
-* v0.2: some MPI-ESM variables included for HAMOCC: 2d, 3d and sediment; MPIOM: 2d, 3d and ECHAM6: BOT, LOG, ...; checkout  this repositories ".vim/dictionary"
+uses all NCL resources and NCL functions from website as of 2016/09/18 <br>
-* v1.0: completly new approach: uses all 'cdo --operators' listings installed on your machine, requires cdo-1.7.1 or later, also completes variables gathered by 'cdo vardes files', requires '*.sh' files, variable_completion and cdo_completion can be enabled or disabled in .vimrc
+also completes variables gathered by 'cdo vardes files' if cdo installed and vars_completion enabled <br>
-* v1.1 syntax included: is applied after the current '?sh' syntax, so cdoKeywords are included
+requires '*.ncl' files <br>
+ncl_completion can be enabled or disabled in .vimrc <br>

 Working on
 ----------
-* proper syntax highlighting
+* syntax highlighting
+* getting functions and resources dynamically, see example uses 'cdo --operators' https://github.com/aaronspring/cdo_lazy_vim
 * anything else needed?

 Credits and acknowledgements
 ----------------------------
-* Uwe Schulzweida, creator of cdo
-* Prince K Xavier, the dude who set up auto-completion for NCL and made me think about this
+* Prince K Xavier, the dude who set up auto-completion for NCL and made me think to do this for CDO first and now I'm back to NCL
-* Ralf Müller

 Sister project
 --------------
-* same stuff for NCL: https://github.com/aaronspring/ncl_lazy_vim
+* same stuff for CDO: https://github.com/aaronspring/cdo_lazy_vim